December 6, 2023

 In cricket, the innings break is a crucial part of the game’s rhythm.
 It’s the time between innings when teams switch roles from batting to fielding or vice versa.
-This break allows players to rest, strategize, and prepare for the next phase of the match.
+This break allows players to rest, strategize, and prepare plan and tactics for the next phase of the match.
 The duration of the innings break varies across different formats of cricket, including One Day Internationals (ODIs), Test matches, Twenty20 Internationals (T20Is), and the India Premier League (I.P.L.).
-Understanding the innings break times is essential for fans and players alike, as it affects the overall pace and flow of the game.

 In Test cricket, the innings break is quite brief compared to ODIs.
 According to MCC’s Law 11.2.2, the interval between innings in a Test match is set at 10 minutes.
 This short duration is consistent with the traditional structure of Test cricket, which also includes longer breaks for lunch (40 minutes) and tea (20 minutes).